chungminhtu/AI_FaceSwap_Cloudflare_Backend/_deploy-cli-cloudflare-gcp/CLOUDFLARE_TOKEN_AUTO_UPDATE_GUIDE.md

 1. **Token ID Resolution**: Get the token's internal ID from Cloudflare
 2. **Permission Group Discovery**: Fetch all available "Edit" and "Write" permission groups
 3. **Token Update**: Update the token via Cloudflare API with all discovered permissions
-4. **Fallback Mechanism**: Use tokens from other environments if current token can't read permission groups
+4. **Fallback Mechanism**: Automatically use tokens from other environments in `deployments-secrets.json` if current token can't read permission groups (permission groups are global across all Cloudflare accounts)

 ### Architecture Flow